jimianelli/techinteractions/R/README.md

-# All R code and data to run various pieces of the _techinteractions_ program
+# R codes and data